GwendolyneFreddy/LCC-Readme/README_EN.md

 #### :warning: Warning : procédure d'installation

-###### Variables needed for installation are read from <em><a ref="https://raw.githubusercontent.com/Auteur/mymod/master/mymod/mymod-config-default.ini">mymod-config-default.ini</a></em>file, or <em><a ref="https://raw.githubusercontent.com/Auteur/mymod/master/mymod/mymod-config.ini">mymod-config.ini</a></em> if it exists.
+###### Variables needed for installation are read from <em><a href="https://raw.githubusercontent.com/Auteur/mymod/master/mymod/mymod-config-default.ini">mymod-config-default.ini</a></em>file, or <em><a href="https://raw.githubusercontent.com/Auteur/mymod/master/mymod/mymod-config.ini">mymod-config.ini</a></em> if it exists.

 As interrupting installation with plain text prompts allowing players to customise components to their liking, those variables have been moved into <a href="https://raw.githubusercontent.com/Auteur/mymod/master/mymod/mymod-config-default.ini">mymod-config-default.ini</a> file in <strong>mymod</strong> folder.
 This file provides a '<em>standard</em>' installation.

 If you want to define your own customized installation, you have to modify the variables involved in <strong><em>mymod-config-default.ini</em></strong>, then save this file as <strong><em>mymod-config.ini</em></strong>.

 The installation process will read both ini files and prioritize user values.
-If a value is not set or mismatched inmymod-config.ini, any installation failure will be prevented by reverting it back to its default value.</br>
+If a value is not set or mismatched in mymod-config.ini, any installation failure will be prevented by reverting it back to its default value.</br>

 Please read the <a href="https://raw.githubusercontent.com/Auteur/mymod/master/mymod/mymod-config-english.txt">mymod-config-language.txt</a> file (with 'language' being the installation language you chose) to check the variables names and their meanings.
 Here is a chart listing the variables related to the installation process:<br>